jordanfinners/order-test/README.md

 It responds with a simple HTML page, where orders can be submitted.
 It templates in the appropriate url of the orders endpoint.

+This has been inlined simply to make the deploy as a Cloud Function simpler, if I were to continue with this I would extract the website to generated and served statically from Blob Storage/S3 with a CDN in front for cost/performance benefits.

 ### Running Locally

 Running the functions locally takes advantage of [Googles Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-go).
 This will serve up both website and orders endpoints on http://localhost:8080